thierrypin/LibOPFcpp/README.md

 # LibOPFcpp
-C++ implementation of OPF classifier in one header
+C++17 implementation of OPF classifier in one header

 ## Usage